UNITED STATES оf America, Plaintiff-Appellee, v. Jason Jermaine FORD, Defendant-Appellant.

 This court reviews the district court‘s interpretation and application of the USSG de novo.
 United States v.
 Zuniga-Peralta, 442 F.3d 345, 347 (5th Cir.
 2006).
 Because Ford‘s objection was preserved at trial, we review the record de novo to determine whether the district court‘s error was harmless.
 United States v.
 Lopez-Urbina, 434 F.3d 750, 765 (5th Cir.2005).

-The issue presented before this court is whether a conviction for "possession with intent to deliver" criminalizes conduct beyond that which is subject to sentencing enhancement as a "controlled substance offense."
-Ford relies on two cases which he contends demonstrate that his prior offense possession of intent to deliver criminalizes conduct not subject to this enhancement.
+The issue presented before this court is whether a conviction for “possession with intent to deliver” criminalizes conduct beyond that which is subject to sentencing enhancement as a “controlled substance offense.”
+Ford relies on two cases which he contends demonstrate that his prior offense—possession of intent to deliver—criminalizes conduct not subject to this enhancement.
 In two closely analogous decisions, this court held similar convictions to be broader than a nearly identical USSG definition of another offense subject to sentencing enhancement.

-In United States v.
-Garza-Lopez, 410 F.3d 268, 271 (5th Cir.2005), the defendant was previously convicted for "transporting/selling a controlled substance" under section 11379(a) of the California Health & Safety Code and for that previous conviction, the district court added a sentence enhancement for a "drug trafficking offense" under USSG § 2L1.2(b)(1)(A)(i).
-See USSG § 2L1.2 cmt. n.
-1(B)(iv) (defining "drug trafficking offense").[1]
-This court held that the "transporting/selling a controlled substance" offense under the California statute was broader than the USSG's definition of "drug trafficking offense."
+controlled substance” offense under the California statute was broader than the USSG‘s definition of “drug trafficking offense.”
 Id. at 274-75.
 See also United States v.
 Kovac, 367 F.3d 1116, 1119 (9th Cir.2004); United States v.
 Navidad-Marcos, 367 F.3d 903 at 907-08 (9th Cir.2004).
-The California statute, for instance, "criminalizes the transportation of a controlled substance for personal use and offers to transport, sell, furnish, administer, or give away a controlled substance."
+The California statute, for instance, “criminalizes the transportation of a controlled substance for personal use and offers to transport, sell, furnish, administer, or give away a controlled substance.”
 Garza-Lopez, 410 F.3d at 274.
-None of the listed activities is covered by the "drug trafficking offense" definition, which "covers only the manufacture, import, export, distribution, or dispensing of a controlled substance (or possession with the intent to do any of these things)."
+None of the listed activities is covered by the “drug trafficking offense” definition, which “covers only the manufacture, import, export, distribution, or dispensing of a controlled substance (or possession with the intent to do any of these things).”
 Id.
-Therefore this court concluded the district court had committed plain error in adding a sentencing enhancement, because the basis for defendant's underlying conviction could be conduct that lies outside the narrow definition of a "drug trafficking offense."
+Therefore this court concluded the district court had committed plain еrror in adding a sentencing enhancement, because the basis for defendant‘s underlying conviction could be conduct that lies outside the narrow definition of a “drug trafficking offense.”
 Id. at 275.

 Neither of the above cases controls the outcome of this appeal.

-In Palacios-Quinonez, the defendant had previously been convicted under a California statute that prohibited both possession of drugs for sale (which was conceded to be a drug trafficking offense) and purchase of drugs for purpose of sale.
-Because it was impossible to determine under which prong Palacios-Quinonez was convicted, the court had to determine whether a "purchase for purpose of sale" also fell within the definition of a drug trafficking offense.
-In Palacios-Quinonez, this court noted one major difference between a conviction for an "offer to sell" controlled substances and a conviction for a "purchase for sale" of a controlled substance.
-One may "offer to sell" drugs without possessing those drugs.
-One who "purchases for sale" however has either actual or constructive possession of the controlled substance.
-We concluded that the offense of "purchase for sale" was equivalent to the controlled substance "possession with intent to distribute."
+chase of drugs for purpose of sale.
+Because it was impossible to determine under which prong Palacios-Quinonez was convicted, the court had to determine whether a “purchase for purposе of sale” also fell within the definition of a drug trafficking offense.
+In Palacios-Quinonez, this court noted one major difference between a conviction for an “offer to sell” controlled substances and a conviction for a “purchase for sale” of a controlled substance.
+One may “offer to sell” drugs without possessing those drugs.
+One who “purchases for sale” however has either actual or constructive possession of the controlled substance.
+We concluded that the offense of “purchase for sale” was equivalent to the controlled substance “possession with intent to distribute.”

-For purposes of qualifying as a controlled substance offense, Ford's conduct is indistinguishable from Palacios' conduct.
+For purposes of qualifying as a сontrolled substance offense, Ford‘s conduct is indistinguishable from Palacios’ conduct.
 Ford possessed drugs with intent to deliver or pass them on to another.
 Palacios purchased drugs (and thereby actually or constructively possessed them) and intended to sell them to another.
 The conduct in both instances is equivalent to the drug trafficking offense, possession of a controlled substance with intent to distribute.

-Accordingly, the district court did not err in enhancing Ford's sentence pursuant to USSG § 2K2.1(a)(4)(A).[3]
-For the reasons *718 stated above, we therefore AFFIRM the sentence.
+Accordingly, the district court did not err in enhancing Ford‘s sentence pursuant to

 AFFIRMED.